Pauls Valley High School shooting suspect in custody, principal injured

 The OSBI will be leading the investigation.
 And there are questions to be answered, particularly how the armed suspect was able to gain access to the school and the potential motive behind the crime.

-The district will be closed Wednesday and counseling will be made available for students and staff.
+The district will be closed on Wednesday, and counseling will be made available for students and staff.

 KGOU is a community-supported news organization and relies on contributions from readers and listeners to fulfill its mission of public service to Oklahoma and beyond.
 Donate online, or by contacting our Membership department.